clobrano/letsdo/README.md

 lets do last
 ```

 Do you switch often among tasks?
-Do not need to stop and start again, just **goto**
+Do not need to stop and start again, just **goto** using description or ID again:

 ```
 lets goto new project
 lets goto 3
 ```

-Finally, you can configure **autocompletion** to let Letsdo suggest you flags, contexts and projects' names, type **lets config autocomplete** and follow the instructions.
+Finally, you can configure **autocompletion** to let Letsdo suggest your flags, contexts and projects' names, type **lets config autocomplete** and follow the instructions.

 # Advanced usage